sdc-china/ida-operator/README.md

 Step 5.
 Preparing Database.

-- Using Embedded Database (For Demo Purpose)
+- Using Embedded Database (For Demo Purpose, deleting ida operator instance will also remove the embedded db)

 Create an ida-db-pvc and ida-embedded-db-configmap for IDA custom resource.